-Here's how protect your privacy from hackers and spies
+How to keep your data secure and private, step by step

 When it comes to the gold standard of privacy, consider using Tor.
 It's like a regular browser with privacy benefits, and it's often used by the privacy conscious, such as reporters and activists.

 The Tor browser lets its users browse the internet anonymously by bouncing traffic through multiple relays.
 Not only does it hide a user's internet history, it's also used to circumvent state-sanctioned network blocks.
-The service also allows users to browse parts of the dark web which aren't accessible through traditional browsers and networks, as well as websites and services that are blocked in your region.
+The service also allows users to browse parts of the dark web, which aren't accessible through traditional browsers and networks, as well as websites and services that are blocked in your region.

-You can use Tor for anything -- but streaming video can be slow, and some web plugins (like Flash) are generally disabled as these can be used to deanonymize you, defeating the point altogether.
+You can use Tor for anything -- but streaming video can be slow, and some web plugins (like Flash) are generally disabled as these can be used to de-anonymize you, defeating the point altogether.

-With other browsers, to enhance your security, you can install the HTTPS Everywhere plugin (available for most popular browsers) which force websites that support website encryption to turn it on by default.
+With other browsers, to enhance your security, you can install the HTTPS Everywhere plugin (available for most popular browsers), which forces websites that support website encryption to turn it on by default.

 Secure sites are your friend, because it means an attacker can't modify the pages and that internet providers (and the government) can't see which individual web pages you visit on a domain.

-You can also use mobile versions of the Tor browser called Orbot for Android and Onion Browser for iOS, both of which are also open-source.
+You can also use mobile versions of the Tor browser called Orbot for Android and Onion Browser for iOS, both of which are also open source.

 Both of these apps are widely used and trusted by leading security researchers.